8.2-kiloyear event: Cooling event

-In 2003, the Office of Net Assessment (ONA) at the United States Department of Defense was commissioned to produce a study on the likely and potential effects of a modern climate change.
-The study, conducted under ONA head Andrew Marshall, modeled its prospective climate change on the 8.2-kiloyear event, precisely because it was the middle alternative between the Younger Dryas and the milder Little Ice Age.
+In 2003, the Office of Net Assessment (ONA) at the United States Department of Defense was commissioned to produce a study on the likely and potential effects of modern climate change.
+The study, conducted under ONA head Andrew Marshall, modeled its prospective climate change on the 8.2 kiloyear event, precisely because it was the middle alternative between the Younger Dryas and the milder Little Ice Age.

+Effects

+Across much of the world, the 8.2 kiloyear event engendered drier environmental conditions.
+Northern Hemisphere monsoon precipitation declined by 12.4% for every °C of global mean temperature change, while Southern Hemisphere monsoon precipitation rose by 4.2%/°C. The 8.2 kiloyear event was also associated with an increase in ocean salinity and terrestrial dust flux.

 North Africa and Mesopotamia

-Drier conditions were notable in North Africa, and East Africa was significantly affected by five centuries of general drought.
-In West Asia, especially Mesopotamia, the 8.2-kiloyear event was a 300-year aridification and cooling episode, which may have provided the natural force for Mesopotamian irrigation agriculture and surplus production, which were essential for the earliest formation of classes and urban life.
+Drier conditions were notable in North Africa; the area around the Charef River in eastern Morocco records an episode of extreme aridity around 8,200 BP.
+East Africa was significantly affected by five centuries of general drought.
+In West Asia, especially Mesopotamia, the 8.2-kiloyear event was a 300-year aridification and cooling episode which may have provided the natural force for Mesopotamian irrigation agriculture and surplus production, which were essential for the earliest formation of classes and urban life.
 However, changes taking place over centuries around the period are difficult to link specifically to the approximately 100-year abrupt event, as recorded most clearly in the Greenland ice cores.

-In particular, in Tell Sabi Abyad, Syria, significant cultural changes are observed at c.
+In particular, in Tell Sabi Abyad, Syria, significant cultural changes were observed at c.
 6200 BC; the settlement was not abandoned at the time.

+Madagascar

+In northwestern Madagascar, the 8.2 kiloyear event is associated with a negative δ18O excursion and calcite deposition, indicating wet, humid conditions caused by the southward migration of the ITCZ.
+Summer monsoons in the Southern Hemisphere likely became stronger, contributing to precipitation increases.
+Humidification was two-phased, with an 8.3 kiloyear sub-event preceding the 8.2 kiloyear sub-event by about 20 years.

-Northern Europe
+Europe

+The sediment core records of the Fram Strait show a short-lived cooling during the 8.2 kiloyear event superimposed on a broader interval of warm climate.
 In western Scotland, the 8.2 kiloyear event coincided with a dramatic reduction in the Mesolithic population.
+Around Lake Mondsee in the Alps of Austria, deciduous forests declined while boreal vegetation took over.
+In the Iberian Peninsula, the 8.2 kiloyear event is linked to greater summer aridity that caused an increase in the frequency of fires and a consequent expansion of fire-resistant evergreen oak trees.
+At Tenaghi Philippon in northeastern Greece, average winter temperatures dropped by over 4 °C, likely due to increased influence of the Siberian High.

+North Asia

+Lacustrine sediment records show that Western Siberia underwent humidification during the 8.2 kiloyear event.
+Southeastern Siberia experienced a precipitation decline.